Welcome to today's edition of the Rush 24-7 podcast.

 And you didn't hear any of that from the judge.

-They just have they're they're they're j they're morbid.
+They just have, they're morbid.

 Stanley Tukey Williams.

-Why you s nobody can even psychologically explain to me why the left wanted to take up his um he's he's a founder of the crypts and he's a murderer.
+Nobody can even psychologically explain to me why the left wanted to take up his.

-Well, he never admitted it, or on other stories, well, he's repented, and he could be of great service to others who can learn that they're committing the same mistakes he did, blah, blah, blah, blah, blah.
+Or on other stories, well, he's repented and he could be of great service to others who could learn that they're committing the same mistakes he did.

-Yeah, I knew I knew you would explain it well.
+I knew you would explain it well.

 Thank you.

-Oh my god.
+Oh my God.

 Hold it a minute.

-Oh my God, folks, it's bad out there.
+It's bad out there.

 But it's not going well out there for these nags.

-Well she she uh speaking well, never mind.
+Speaking, well, never mind.

-It's in the Alito hearing.
+Man, it's in the Alito hearing.

 Sorry for that.

-I it's a visceral reaction.
+It's a visceral reaction.

-I was normally, you know, you're not supposed to comment on people's appearances since we're talking about whether fat women are attractive now, fat people, I thought, well, why not?
+I was normally, you know, you're not supposed to comment on people's appearances since we're talking about whether fat women are attractive now, fat people.

 She's not fat.

-I just if anything, she's she's skeletal.
+I just, if anything, she's skeletal.

-Maybe I sign her up for the next series of six feet under.
+Maybe I sign her up for the next series of Six Feet Under.

 Anyway, was there something else that you thought that I meant?

-No, I th my gut feeling was he's right.
+No, my gut feeling was he's right.

-And then as I waited sort of on hold, I some of your new um parody commercial things, you know, about affluenza, I thought, yeah, that's sort of along the same lines.
+And then as I waited, sort of on hold, some of your new parody commercial things, you know, about affluenza.

-Look at death is just an umbrella.
+Look, death is just an umbrella.

 These are the doom and gloomers.